peej/lumberjack-keyboard/guide.md

 Solder on the IC socket.

-The IC socket is a polarized component, check the notch on silkscreen and IC Socket.
+The IC socket mounts a polarized component, check the notch on silkscreen and IC Socket.

 ![IC Socket](images/guide/ic-socket.jpg)